 I have a soft spot for Sydney as I spent quite a bit of time here as a teenager.
 The harbour, with its iconic Sydney Harbour Bridge and Opera House, is absolutely spectacular – I could spend hours here just watching the goings-on in the deep blue harbour.
 But don’t forget the historic Rocks, Darling Harbour and Sydney’s melting pot of cultures reflected in its foodie, cultural and arts scenes.

 Another stunning harbour-side city which I can’t get enough of!
 The views from the top of Table Mountain are bewildering, as is the drive around the Cape Peninsula.
 Cape Town is a lively hodge-podge of markets, historic buildings, colourful neighbourhoods like Bo Kaap and terrific restaurants and cafés.
+Read about things to do in Cape Town.

 My first trip to New York left me quite literally breathless from excitement.
 It’s one of those amazing cities that just lifts you off your feet and takes you for an exhilarating spin.
 How could I not include New York in this list!